mbrio/react-pipeline/README.md

 ## Roadmap

-- Simplify internal API futher.
-This means that developers should rely on the two exported classes that React Pipeline makes available to be stable, but any internal classes that are not expored by index.js to be considered volatile.
 - Update to React v15
 - Utilize the `render()` method to output a visual representation of the pipeline.
 This could be used to generate administrative interfaces or